LifeOnScreen/laravel-quickbooks/readme.md

     }
 }
 ```
-When you want to sync resource you must call `syncToQuickbooks()`.
+When you want to sync resource you must call `syncToQuickBooks()`.
 Method returns true if syncing is successful.
 You can get last QuickBooks error with method `getLastQuickBooksError()`.

 Syncing example: